darmingzhao/pixel-art-filter/README.md

 ##Create different effects
 To add your own images, add PNG files to the images/ folder.

-Go to main.cpp and change the following parameters to the new image names
+Go to main.cpp and modify the parameters:
 ```C++
 origImg1.readFromFile("images/starry-night.png");
 origImg2.readFromFile("images/mona-lisa.png");